WHICH DENTAL NIGHT GUARD TYPE IS RIGHT FOR ME & WHAT IS A NIGHT GUARD MADE OF?

 It starts with a good dental impression.
 This is the first and most important step and should be taken very seriously.
 A clear and precise dental impression of your teeth will guarantee a perfect fit.

-The second complaint (the hard/jagged edges) can be prevented by a caring, detail oriented dental professional that will be careful not to extend the guard all the way to the margin (the gum line) and will use a high polishing technique to make every surface smooth and comfortable.
-Overall, most serious grinders prefer the hard acrylic stint option or the dual laminated guard as they are both tough, durable and excellent for keeping the teeth aligned properly.
+The second complaint (the hard/jagged edges) can be prevented by a caring, detail-oriented dental professional that will be careful not to extend the guard all the way to the margin (the gum line) and will use a high polishing technique to make every surface smooth and comfortable.
+Overall, most serious grinders prefer the hard acrylic stint option, or the dual laminated guard, as they are both tough, durable and excellent for keeping teeth aligned properly.

 This type of guard takes a special machine that combines heat & pressure to fuse two layers together.

 So you’re essentially getting the best of both worlds.
-Your teeth will feel comfortable against the soft gel-like inside & the hard outside will do it’s “knightly” duties to combat the effects of Bruxism.
+Your teeth will feel comfortable against the soft gel-like inside, and the hard outside will do it’s “knightly” duties to combat the effects of Bruxism.
 This little device is also extra durable.
 You will have to do some serious damage to grind through the two layers.

-The soft .120 custom fitted night guard is the least expensive option (unless you go through a dentist).
+The soft .120 custom fitted night guard is the least expensive option (unless you’re getting it through a dentist).
 It can be purchased on our website for less than $100.
-Recently, we have added the “choose your thickness option”.
-You can choose between a 1mm (for light bruxism), 2mm (moderate bruxism) or 3mm (heavy bruxism).
+Recently, we added an option that enables you to choose your thickness.
+You can choose between 1mm (for light bruxism), 2mm (moderate bruxism), or 3mm (heavy bruxism).

 The soft night guard is comfortable and highly effective in preventing jaw pain, soreness, teeth damage, and headaches.
-Now, it is said by dental professionals that these soft types do not typically last as long as the hard night guard or the dual laminated guard.
+Now, it is said by dental professionals that these soft types do not typically last as long as the hard night guard or the dual-laminated guard.
 Most companies end their warranty at about 6 months of use.
-However.
-HOWEVER.
-We’ll let you in on a little secret.
+However, we’ll let you in on a little secret.
 These soft babies can last quite a long time.
 It really just depends on your grinding habits.
-If you’re a light to medium grinder, this may be the perfect solution for you.
-Make sure to keep yours very clean (daily cleanings) and dry and store it in its original retainer case.
+If you’re a light-to-medium grinder, this may be the perfect solution for you.
+Make sure to keep yours very clean (daily cleaning) and dry and store it in its original retainer case.

 What is a night guard made out of?